Black Tiger (professional wrestling): Black Tiger VI

 Black Tiger's sixth generation (VI), Tomohiro Ishii, had the shortest run under the mask.
 In early 2011, Ishii began feuding with Tiger Mask IV and, after losing his hair on January 23, began wearing a Black Tiger mask, despite still going by his real name, which he then lost to Tiger Mask IV on February 20 at The New Beginning.

 Black Tiger VII

-Black Tiger's seventh Generation (VII), referred to simply as "Black Tiger", debuted during New Japan's Road to the Super Jr. 2Days Tournament, which took place on April 14 and 15, 2012, and which he went on to win.
+Black Tiger's seventh generation (VII), referred to simply as "Black Tiger", debuted during New Japan's Road to the Super Jr. 2Days Tournament, which took place on April 14 and 15, 2012, and which he went on to win.
 Following Kazushige Nosawa's May 23 arrest for smuggling cannabis, it was confirmed that he had been portraying Black Tiger.
 Two days later, New Japan officially pulled Tiger from the Best of the Super Juniors tournament.
 Nosawa has continued working as Black Tiger VII, most notably for All Japan Pro Wrestling.

 Black Tiger VIII

-Black Tiger's eight generation (VIII) debuted with Team Filthy on NJPW Strong on episode 68 (November 28, 2021), where he attacked former Black Tiger Rocky Romero causing a DQ finish to a 5 vs 5 tag match, before being revealed to be Romero's former Havana Pitbulls team mate, Ricky Reyes.
+Black Tiger's eighth generation (VIII) debuted with Team Filthy on NJPW Strong on episode 68 (November 28, 2021), where he attacked former Black Tiger Rocky Romero causing a DQ finish to a 5 vs 5 tag match, before being revealed to be Romero's former Havana Pitbulls team mate, Ricky Reyes.
+He used this gimmick until NJPW Windy City Riot 2022.